sematext/docs/docs/integration/solr-logs.md

 title: Solr Logs Integration
 description: Sematext Solr Logs integration allows you to check query distribution, analyze errors, Zookeeper and Overseer logs and much more.

 To make use of the Sematext Solr Logs integration, you'll need to install the Sematext Agent and configure it to ship Solr logs via the Logs Discovery.
-You will want to create or select an existing Solr Logs App because that is what will provide you with all the out of the box dashboards, some of which you can see below.
+You will want to create or select an existing Solr Logs App because that is what will provide you with all the out of the box dashboards and alert rules, some of which you can see below.

 Once data is in, you can explore it via the built-in reports: